 Average Cost to Raise and Level Concrete

-The greatest advantage to raising and leveling concrete compared to replacement is cost.
-While the price for each job varies, a good rule of thumb is that raising and leveling concrete is usually around 50%-80% less than replacement!
+The greatest advantage to raising and leveling concrete with polyurethane foam compared to replacement is cost.
+While the price for each job varies, a good rule of thumb is that raising and leveling concrete is usually around 50%-80% less than cost of replacement!
 So in example a typical $4,000 concrete driveway replacement may cost around $800 – $2,000 to raise and level.
+Keep reading to get a better idea of what your concrete project may cost.

 The size of the slab and the amount needed to be lifted are the main factors that determine price.
 Since there are fixed costs to each job no matter how big it is, such as travel and set-up, larger projects will cost less per square foot than smaller ones.
 A single section of sidewalk may cost $250-$450 to raise.
 Whereas that same section may only cost $60 if it’s completed with 10 other sections.
 Also, the location of the raising project can affect what you pay.
 You may pay less if you are closer to the contractors shop or other jobs they have.
 Finally, the difficulty of the job will impact the price.
 Slabs that are hard to reach or have many cracks will take longer and cost more.